 We have shown in this section that the co-existence of alterations of different pathways have an impact on drug response, both in cell lines and patients.
 These results demonstrated the limitation of the therapeutic decision making based on the identification of singular actionable aberrations of a tumor and the potential risk of drug resistance.
 Therefore, more complex decision roles/prediction algorithms are needed when multiple targets are identified.
 We then developed an integrated predictive mode to identify more complex patterns of prediction.

 An integrated predictive model to identify predictive biomarkers

+As discussed in the introduction, Random Forest has many advantages in predictive modeling.
+RF is easy to use with few parameters to tune; there is no prior assumption about the relationship between the predictors and the variable to predict and the feature importance provided by RF model is extremely useful for predictive biomarker selection.
+We therefore choose RF as the main predictive model.
+Due to missing data and noise in the drug response data, we added one step of regenerating the drug response before applying random forest in order to more accurately identify predictive biomarkers.

 Regenerating drug response using gene expression data